Dirosc7/se_project_aroundtheus/README.md

 Around The U.S.

-Continuing to build functionality on the interactive "Around The U.S." page started in Project 4.
-Spanning several sprints, the page provides an interface where users can add, remove, or like photos.
+Continuing to build functionality on the interactive "Around The U.S."  The page provides an interface where users can add, remove, or like photos.

 Functionality and Technologies demonstrated